dialogueone-dev/IT-documentation/Product_documentations/ninox/database_structure.md

 > There are more fields that are fixed, but these are the examples

 > ![Contacts](../../images/ninox_database_docs/structure_5.png)
-> In the Address table view, you would see these fields
+> In the Companies table view, you would see these fields

 In addition to the consistent fields, there are contact details specific to each lead, including: